bayareadevosymposium/bayareadevosymposium/_pages/posters.md

 pretty_table: true
 ---

-There will be one poster session from 3:10-4:10pm, <b>held outdoors</b> in the Philosophy Courtyard.
-We are excited to host a range of poster presentations; for an overview, see below!
+There will be one poster session from 3:10-4:10pm, <b>held outdoors</b> in the Philosophy Courtyard at Stanford University.
+We are excited to host a range of poster presentations; for an <b>overview, see below</b>!

 <table
   data-height="600"